rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Open Sourced

-Google refined Kubernetes (using the [Golang](/Golang/) programming language) for internal use over a decade before open-sourcing it to CNCF in 2014.
+Google refined Kubernetes (using the [Golang](/Golang/) programming language) for internal use over a decade before open-sourcing it in 2014 to
+<a target="_blank" href="https://www.cncf.io/">CNCF</a> (Cloud Native Computing Foundation).

 "Kubernetes" is a registered trademark of the Linux Foundation, which maintains the website
 <a target="_blank" href="https://kubernetes.io">https://kubernetes.io</a> and